 - The master password, which is the password of the acsd management agent.
 By default, a 32 character password is automatically generated.
-However, you can enter an alternative password. - The password for the ORACLE section if defined in the specified profile. - The password for the DB2STANDBY section if defined in the specified profile. - The passwords for the disk storage subsystems that are referenced by the DEVICE CLASS sections in the specified profile.
+However, you can enter an alternative password. - The password for the ORACLE section if defined in the specified profile. - The passwords for the disk storage subsystems that are referenced by the DEVICE_CLASS sections in the specified profile.

-If the specified profile contains multiple DEVICE_CLASS sections that reference the same physical disk storage subsystem, the password is queried one time by combining these DEVICE_CLASS sections.
+If the specified profile contains multiple DEVICE_CLASS sections that reference the same physical disk storage subsystem, the password is queried one time by combining these DEVICE CLASS sections.